iov-one/docs/docs/weave/tutorial/11-cron.md

 ## Task Cancellation

-If we need the ability to do execution in distant future, we also need the ability to cancel the same execution.
+If we need the ability to do execution in the distant future, we also need the ability to cancel the same execution.
 As you remember we saved the scheduled task information to the store to be used in various post-submission activities.
 Deletion is the simplest example of this case.
-As you read many many times, and probably got very used to, every action in Weave goes through an handler.
-We will create a handler that is called `CancelDeleteArticleTaskHandler`.
+As you have read many many times, and probably got very used to, every action in Weave goes through a handler.
+We will create a handler called `CancelDeleteArticleTaskHandler`.

 `validate` method:
 ```go